splunk/public-o11y-docs/gdi/monitors-cloud/kong.rst

 To learn more:

-* About the Kong metrics Prometheus endpoint, see the official :new-page:`Kong documentation on Prometheus <https://docs.konghq.com/hub/kong-inc/prometheus>`.
+* About the Kong metrics Prometheus endpoint, see the official :new-page:`Kong documentation <https://docs.konghq.com/hub/kong-inc/prometheus>` on Prometheus.
-* About using the Prometheus receiver to monitor applications, see :ref:`prometheus-generic`.
+* About using the Prometheus receiver to monitor applications, see the :ref:`prometheus-generic` doc.

 Benefits
 --------